Ponik90/quiz_app/README.md

 # **Quiz App**
-Simple Age Calculator app made with Flutter in India.
+Simple Quiz App made with Flutter in India.

 ---